MrRacoon75/terminalcp/README.md

 terminalcp kill-server
 ```

-## Important Usage Notes

-- **Interactive CLIs**: Use `"submit": true` to automatically append Enter key, or send `\r` separately for manual control
-- **Aliases don't work**: Commands run via `bash -c`, so use absolute paths or commands in PATH
-- **Process persistence**: Sessions persist across MCP server restarts - manually stop them when done
-- **Named sessions**: Use the `name` parameter when starting to create human-readable session IDs

-## Attaching to AI-Spawned Sessions
+## Attaching to Sessions

-You can attach to any session from your terminal to watch or interact with AI-spawned processes:
+You can attach to any session from your terminal, e.g. to watch or interact with AI-spawned processes:

 1. **AI spawns a process with a name**:
 ```json